bradmcgo/WiiStream/README.md

 - Power off the Wii to apply changes.

 ## Starting Mopidy
-Type `mopidy` in the terminal to start the Mopidy music server.
+Power on the Wii to start the Mopidy music server.
+Connect to Mopidy via the IPaddress:6680 e.g. 192.168.30.10:6680